Fall 2015 Enrollment

 It is part of Anderson University’s mission to educate its students for lives of faith and service to both the church and their society.
 Throughout the last 50 years, over 24,000 students have participated in the Tri-S program (Study, Serve, Share), which is designed to let students learn from other cultures while serving in communities around the world.
 Through Tri-S, students explore other cultures while participating in work camps, service, or ministry projects.
-In 2017, Anderson University students will travel to Greece, the Dominican Republic, London, Paraguay, Peru, Jamaica, Belize, Grand Cayman, Honduras, Uganda, China, India, Australia, Ireland, Romania, Hungary, and Germany.
+In 2017-18, Anderson University students will travel to Trinidad, Greece, the Dominican Republic, Costa Rica, Guatemala, London, Paraguay, Zambia, Jamaica, Scotland, Grand Cayman, Nicaragua, Uganda, China, India, New Zealand, South Africa, Ireland, Romania, Hungary, and Germany.

 Tri-S also offers domestic opportunities to serve, hauling students around the United States for meaningful service.
 Examples of American Tri-S projects have included urban ministry in cities such as Philadelphia and New York City as well as work projects in the Native American communities of South Dakota and Oklahoma.

 |Student-run film society|